sampolgar/ContentConnector/README.md

 # Instructions
 ## Create MongoDB
 MongoDB is a cloud hosted nosql database, great for working with NodeJS.
-1. create an account on mongodb on [mongodb atlas](https://mongodb.com/) - select the free tier shared
+1. create an account on [mongodb atlas](https://mongodb.com/) - select the free tier shared
 2. create a username and password, you'll need to use this below
 3. set the Network Access to your IP address or All IP addresses - use 0.0.0.0/0
 4. You should now see your Cluster0